Sophia680102/CodeTeacher/README.md

-This personal Project From Sookmyung woman university Student, "Sojeong Lim"
+This is the personal Project From Sookmyung woman university Student, "Sojeong Lim"

 # CT: Code Teacher